His offspring will be mighty in the land. The generation of the upright will be blessed. Psalm 112:2

 His horn will be exalted with honor.

-He shall gnash with his teeth, and melt away.
+He shall gnash with his teeth and waste away.

 The desire of the wicked will perish.